 You should keep in mind that the usefulness of an estimated Lexile measure depends on the proper preparation of a text for analysis.
 Seemingly minor errors can result in significant variation in Lexile measures.

-The Lexile Analyzer requires an ASCII plain text document (*.txt file) for proper processing and Lexile measurement.
-A plain text file is one which uses only the basic ASCII character set and contains no special formatting.
+The Lexile Analyzer requires a UTF-8 plain text document (*.txt file) for proper processing and Lexile measurement.
+A plain text file is one which uses only the basic UTF-8 character set and contains no special formatting.
 If you submit files of an incorrect format to the Lexile Analyzer, an incorrect Lexile measure will be returned.

 Note: The Lexile Analyzer cannot measure Microsoft Word, PDF, HTML or scanned image files such as JPGs.